dynatrace-ace/demo-qualitygates-azuredevops/README.md

    ![Docker Registry Connection](img/ado-serviceconnregistry.png)
 6. Connect to the kubernetes cluster (can be via Cloud Shell) and install the `ingress-nginx` Ingress controller (https://kubernetes.github.io/ingress-nginx/deploy/)
 7. Get the external ip of the `ingress-nginx-controller`, e.g. using the command `kubectl -n ingress-nginx get svc ingress-nginx-controller`
-8. Deploy the `OneAgent Operator` on the kubernetes cluster
+8. Deploy the `OneAgent Operator` on the kubernetes cluster where the application will be deployed
 9. Deploy Keptn Quality Gates on the kubernetes cluster (or elsewhere) and ensure it is exposed.
-Note the Keptn Endpoint, Keptn API token and Keptn Bridge URL
+Also install the [dynatrace-service](https://github.com/keptn-contrib/dynatrace-service), [dynatrace-sli-service](https://github.com/keptn-contrib/dynatrace-sli-service) and jmeter-service Note the Keptn Endpoint, Keptn API token and Keptn Bridge URL.
+Check out [Keptn documentation](https://keptn.sh/docs/0.7.x/operate/install/) for more info
 10. Open the `azure-pipelines.yml` file (this can be done in the Azure DevOps UI) and fill in the variables:
 ```
 variables: